WRAL-TV: Subchannels

 The station's digital signal is multiplexed:

 On June 19, 1996, the Federal Communications Commission (FCC) awarded WRAL-TV the first experimental high-definition television license in the United States.
 The station, identified as "WRAL-HD", began digital television operations on UHF channel 32 over a month later, on July 23, 1996.
 The station's digital signal moved to channel 53 in March 2000.

 WRAL-TV was the first in the U.S. to broadcast a live sports program in high definition (on September 6, 1997), as well as the first HD newscast (on October 13, 2000).
 CBS utilized WRAL-HD in testing its own high-definition programming, and in 1999, began providing the station with a regular schedule of prime time programs in HD.
 HD sports programming recorded by WRAL was provided to other model stations as well.
 WRAL-TV's pioneering efforts in digital television have won wide recognition from within the television industry.

 Analog-to-digital conversion

-WRAL-TV discontinued regular programming on its analog signal, over VHF channel 5, at 12:55 p.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 48.
-Through the use of PSIP, digital television receivers continues to display the station's virtual channel as its former VHF analog channel 5.1.
+WRAL-TV ended regular programming on its analog signal, over VHF channel 5, at 12:55 p.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 48, using virtual channel 5.

+As part of the SAFER Act, WRAL-TV kept its analog signal on the air until July 6 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.